Skip to main content

 Scan in the environment into the planning scene

-First our virtual world in the Visualization pane is a bit empty - let’s scan in the entire environment by running the _Scan Scene objective.
+You might notice our virtual world in the Visualization pane is a bit empty - let’s scan in the entire environment by running the _Scan Scene Objective.
 We can find it in three different ways:

 • In the favorites toolbar